-- 4. Disconnect outdoor fan by removing the purple lead from the Condenser Fan Defrost Relay. - 5.
+- 3. Shut off power to unit. - 4.
+Disconnect outdoor fan by removing the purple lead from the Condenser Fan Defrost Relay. - 5.
 Restart unit and allow frost to accumulate. - 6.
 After a few minutes the defrost thermostat should close.
 To verify the position of the thermostat check for 24V between "DFT" and "C" on the defrost board.
-Should the defrost thermostat fail to close after a heavy build-up of frost and the thermostat is less than 28°, the thermostat is to be replaced. - 7.
+Should the defrost thermostat fail to close after a heavy buildup of frost and the thermostat is less than 28°, the thermostat is to be replaced. - 7.
 After the thermostat has closed, short across the test pins with the a screwdriver blade until the reversing valve shifts.
 This could take up to 22 seconds depending upon the position of the timing setting on the defrost board.
 Immediately upon the action of the reversing valve, remove the short.
-Note: If this short is not removed immediately, the defrost activity will last only 3 seconds. - 8.
-After defrost has terminated (up to 10 minutes) check the defrost thermostat for 24V between "DFT" and "C".
+Note: If this short is not removed immediately, the defrost activity will last only 3 seconds. - After defrost has terminated (up to 12 minutes) check the defrost thermostat for 24V between "DFT" and "C".
 This reading should be 0V (open sensor). - 9.
-Shut off power to the unit.
+Shut off power to the unit. - 10.
+Replace outdoor fan motor wire removed in Step d.